iamsuvratverma/HRM-app/README.md

+This project is not currently hosted because of backend.
+To run it, please clone the repository and execute the required commands.
 # HRM-app
-A fully functional MEAN STACK HRM app with proper authentication &amp; checkin checkout
+A fully functional MEAN STACK HRM app with proper backend-frontend & it have proper authentication &amp; checkin checkout

 # run same command in both angular app & outside the angular app
 **1) run command npm init**